bradyo/demo-async-raas-integration/README.md

 - Reward response data is needed immediately.
 For example: the reward data is displayed immediately to the user or needs to be passed to a downstream synchronous process.

-## Explanation

-The process is as follows:

-1. Save an Order to the database (See: [OrderService placeOrder method](https://github.com/bradyo/demo-async-raas-integration/blob/b96237fe25d9860cfef338718d632bf5ecc2fb55/src/main/java/demo/async_tangocard_integration/order/OrderService.java#L32))

-    - Start database transaction
-    - Generate a unique public Order Reference Number to return to customers and save to Order
-    - Generate a unique RaaS externalID that ensures duplicate requests do not count as separate RaaS orders (this might happen due to retry logic or networking issues) and save to Order
-    - Commit transaction

-2. Add the Order ID to a processing message queue

-3. Return the Order Reference Number to the customer

-4. Async worker reads Order IDs off the message queue for processing

-5. Process the Order (See: [OrderService processOrder method](https://github.com/bradyo/demo-async-raas-integration/blob/b96237fe25d9860cfef338718d632bf5ecc2fb55/src/main/java/demo/async_tangocard_integration/order/OrderService.java#L52))

-    - Start database transaction
-    - Lock Order row in the database for update since we don't want Order's being processed in parallel
-    - Check that Order status is still unprocessed in case another Worker has processed the Order already (this might happen for distributed message queues that don't guarantee exactly-once delivery).
-    - Send order request to RaaS API
-    - Save RaaS Order orderRefID to our Order
-    - Commit transaction
-    - Delete message from the queue (if an error occurs before or during delete, checking the Order status before processing will prevent the Order from being processed twice)

 ## Running Example App